unChaz/sci-fi-5e/srd/mechanics/combat.md

 If a ranged attack, such as one made with a spell, has a single range, you can’t attack a target beyond this range.

-Some ranged attacks, such as those made with a longbow or a scorcher, have two ranges.
+Some ranged attacks, such as those made with a railrifle or a scorcher, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
 Your attack roll has disadvantage when your target is beyond normal range, and you can’t attack a target beyond the long range.

 ##### Ranged Attacks in Close Combat